jowo-io/next-auth-nostr-provider/README.md

 Install the package and add two code snippets to your app (as shown below).
 It's that simple.

-Your users will then be shown an additional login option in the `next-auth` login page.
+Your users will then be shown an additional auth option in the `next-auth` sign in page.
 When they click the new option they'll be presented with a QR code.
 The QR code can be scanned with any Bitcoin Lightning wallet that supports `lnurl-auth`.
 After scanning, they'll be securely logged in!
 No username or password required.

 Behind the scenes `next-auth-lightning-provider` sets up several API endpoint which act as a basic OAuth server.
 The API will authorize users with [lnurl-auth](https://fiatjaf.com/e0a35204.html) and then issue a JWT token to them.